Latest Episodes

 Personality Disorders

-Posted on December 15, 2012 by TSC Admin
+Posted on December 15, 2012 by Dick Goldberg

 What may the guilt-free criminal, the extreme narcissist and the functioning paranoid have in common?
 Dick’s guests, Dr. Jim McGloin and social worker Lesa Fischer, both of whom have 50 years of combined experience treating personality disorders, provide an outline to understanding this category of mental illness.